Logisim-Ita/Logisim/README.md

 * Added 7-Segment Display input names
 * Zoom in and out using mouse wheel
 * Autoupdates!
+* Big fixes to Log menu and Log output file
 * Default gates' attributes: narrow, 2 inputs
 * Some small graphic editing
 ## Features we want to add